ParkinsonLab/HiTaxon/README.md

     ./HiTaxon.sh --evaluate -f path/to/input.fasta -o name_of_output_report -m Kraken2
     ```

-### Use Case 3: Ensembling existing Kraken2 databases with HiTaxon-curated specialized classifiers
+### Use Case 3: Ensembling existing Kraken2 database with HiTaxon-curated specialized classifiers
 To create a hierarchical ensemble using an existing Kraken2 database with HiTaxon-curated specialized classifiers, execute the following steps in order:

 1. Create a directory to store sequence data from RefSeq.
 2. Within this directory, create a file called `taxon.txt` which lists all genera of interest, using the same format highlighted earlier in the documentation.
-3. In the HiTaxon directory, create a `config.file`, using the same format highlighted earlier in the documentation. **Make sure config.file references the path in which the pre-existing Kraken2 database stored, alongside the name of the database**
+3. In the HiTaxon directory, create a `config.file`, using the same format highlighted earlier in the documentation. **Make sure config.file references the path in which the pre-existing Kraken2 database is stored, alongside the name of the database**
 4. Download sequences from RefSeq pertaining to the set of genera listed in `taxon.txt` :
     ```bash
     ./HiTaxon.sh --collect